project-asap/ASAP-documentation/source/operator-workflow-definition.rst

 ------------------------------
 Abstract workflow description
 ------------------------------
-In this section, we present the description of an abstract workflow.
+This section describes the definition of an abstract workflow.
 The user of the IReS platform has the ability to describe a workflow in an abstract way and the let the system find all possible matches for the operators and generate the materialized workflow that contains  all  the  possible  alternative  execution  plans.
 An  abstract  workflow  can  be created  using  both  materialized  and  abstract  datasets  and  operators.
 Materialized datasets are used to define the already existing input datasets of the workflow.
 Abstract datasets  can  be  used  for  defining  the  intermediate results  that  are  created  after  the execution of a specific operator.
 These abstract datasets will get concrete specifications from the materialized operator’s output specifications when the materialized workflow is generated.
 Concerning operators, the user can create her workflow using materialized operators that exist in the operator library or abstract operators that match with several of the existing materialized operators.
 An example of an abstract workflow is depicted in Figure 7.

 An abstract workflow is defined as a DAG graph that connects a mixture of abstract and materialized datasets and operators.
 The missing information needed for describing the DAG graph is a set of edges.
 For example the description of the previous workflow can be created using the following list of edges (d1 is the output of TF_IDF and d2 is the output of k-Means).